volkerjaenisch/inqbus.installer/doc/source/handler.rst

 ^^^^^^^^^^^^^^^^^^^^^^
 This handler can be used to install python-packages within a virtual environment created with anaconda.
-As arguments it takes a name, the name of the virtual environment and the path where your Anaconda is installed.
+As arguments it takes a name, the name of the virtual environment and the path where Anaconda is installed.

 You can add packages by using the add-method of this class.
 All given packages will be installed using pip.